- 1 Things to do in Mystic, Connecticut

 Go shopping at Olde Mistick Village

 There’s also an adorably duck-filled pond with a waterwheel, a gazebo, a bungalow-like building with colorful facades, colonial-style business signs, and more.
-There are shops, restaurants, and even a movie theater.
+There are shops, restaurants, and even a movie theater, so you can’t run out of things to do in Mystic here!

 Discover historic Downtown Mystic

-There are so many things to do in Mystic, starting with downtown!
+There are so many Mystic Connecticut things to do downtown!
 Along with cute boutiques and small local businesses, you can find several famous landmarks you need to check out on a 48 hour trip to Mystic.

 Gift shops like Mystic Disc and The Spice & Tea Exchange, sweets like Candy Shop or Young Buns Doughnuts, and clothing stores like Rochelle’s On Main and the Mystic Army Navy Stores line the shop windows of Main Street’s historic buildings.